nathangeffen/cagl/docs/userguide.md

 1. Simplicity: CAGL containers must be easy to use.
 Functions must be consistently named across container types and also behave consistently.

 1. Efficiency: Container functions should be fast and occupy minimal space.
 Speed is usually more important than space.

+1. Practical: CAGL is intended to be useful.
+It is not intended to be a comprehensive implementation of algorithm theory, not even close.
+It is not intended to emulate the C++ STL.
+It is only intended to provide programmers with a set of often-used containers and algorithms.

 CAGL containers and their supporting functions are intended to cover common use cases, to reduce the drudgery and repetition of programming, as well as to relieve programmers from the hassle of coding more complicated data structures like hash tables and red-black trees, so that they can focus on their core work.